This article was originally published in 2015

 Distilleries like Mountain Laurel Spirits are innovating how they bring brown spirits to market.
 One technique used in aging is smaller oak barrels called quarter casks that help impart flavors and color at a quicker rate: eight months versus 5 years.
 There are some downsides.
 Among them, quarter casks will extract more tannin into the spirits, bitter notes to the final product.

 Here are four new distilleries in the Philadelphia region that are getting around that problem in innovative ways.

 Bluecoat Barrel Finished Gin

 Bluecoat has always been one of my go-to gins, although I have never reviewed it or any of Philadelphia Distilleries products.
 That’s not because I have some deeply twisted bias against them.
-It’s quite the opposite with a whiff of irony to boot.
+It’s quite the opposite, with a whiff of irony to boot.

 This is a unique bottling.
 Gin in itself is an infused spirit.
 Typically juniper flavoring is the principal component.
 Bluecoat clearly has it as a base, but orange and lemon peel are core flavors with bergamot and chamomile in the mix.
-Gin is not traditionally oak aged.
-The barrel aging is likely done in quarter casks for two to three month, as the oak comes through with a serious tannic edge that offsets the citrus and coconut sweetness but brings in some cinnamon and coriander flavors.
+Gin is not traditionally oak-aged.
+The barrel aging is likely done in quarter casks for two to three months, as the oak comes through with a serious tannic edge that offsets the citrus and coconut sweetness but brings in some cinnamon and coriander flavors.

 La Colombe Different Drum Rum

 A few years ago, Tobin Bickley of La Colombe attended a Rum class I was teaching.
 This was before they launched their distillery, and after class, we started talking about the project.
 I was intrigued by the concept but promptly forgot to email Tobin except for a few “yo!” emails over the years.